jcocchi/neo-to-cosmos/README.md

 You don't need to create a graph, because the app will do it for you.

 ## Configuration
-Before you run the app, you'll need to create `config.json` file.
-The config contains settings to your DSE and Cosmos DB databases, as well as an optional Redis cache to facilitate resume scenario.
+git Before you run the app, you'll need to create a `.env` file matching the schema of the existing `.env.sample` file.
+This contains settings to your DSE and Cosmos DB databases, as well as an optional Redis cache to facilitate resume scenario.

 ### Step 1: Get Your Cosmos DB Endpoint.
 <img src="images/azure-cosmos-keys.png"/>

 Select the Keys tab of your Cosmos DB account and you'll see the "URI".
-Copy that value to  `cosmosDb.endpoint`.
+Copy that value to  `COSMOS_ENDPOINT=`.

 ### Step 2: Get Your Cosmos DB AuthKey.
-Either primary or secondary key can be used as `cosmosDb.authKey`
+Either primary or secondary key can be used as `COSMOS_KEY=`
 > Hint: Use the copy button.
-Its way easier than trying to select it with a mouse!!!
+It's easier than trying to select it with a mouse.

 ### Step 3 (Optional): Set up a Redis Server
 Set up a local or remote Redis server and specify an optional `redis` value in the config.
 Redis allows us to resume an incomplete data migration without consuming Cosmos DB RUs.
 The fastest way to set up Redis is to use docker.